 “You worked at Polaroid?”
 I asked the question with restrained interest and a hint of weariness.

-Living where I live, it’s not unusual to run into old guys who spent their primes in the halls of Polaroid’s Cambridge digs.
-I’ve watched from the eastern edge of the MIT campus as countless pedestrians stream past a faded and unnoticed sign, with weathered and peeling lettering – Loading Dock.
+Living where I live, it’s not unusual to run into old people who spent the prime of their lives in the offices of Polaroid’s Cambridge facilities.
+I’ve sat and eaten my lunch at the eastern edge of the MIT campus and watched as countless pedestrians stream past a faded and unnoticed sign, with weathered and peeling lettering – Loading Dock.
 Polaroid.
-Even being born thirty years late and having no official connection to Polaroid, I’ve even spent time at my former day job repairing scientific equipment at the brand’s old facilities.
+Even being born thirty years late and having no official connection to Polaroid didn’t stop me from working in their former labs back when my day job involved servicing scientific equipment.
 I’ve weaved through traffic innumerable times down Edwin Land Boulevard, a street named after Polaroid’s founder.
 Yeah, the original Polaroid is gone, but its ghosts still linger in this city.

 Just days before meeting my new Polaroid pal I’d spent the weekend shooting the camera he proclaimed to be the company’s best, and the experience was as special as ever.

 I breathed in the earthy smell of leather and dust, the SX70 pressed to my face as I focused the split-image mechanism, heard the heavy slap of the reflex mirror, the metallic shwink as the shutter released, the raucous noise and vibration as the motors sprung to life and squeezed the instant print through the tightly spaced rollers.
 In 1972 there was no camera like it in the world, and there still isn’t.
 And if not for one gigantic problem, the SX70 might be my favorite camera of all time.